rsquillace/renters-lament/README.md

 ## Interactive Map

 To display my findings, I created a static web app hosting an interactive map using Brython.
 It displays a map of Seattle zip codes, with drop down menus for both industries and bedrooms.
 Once those are chosen, the user can move the sliding year scale and the color coded map displaying affordable vs. unaffordable zip codes accordingly.
-Note, this web app is only running locally for the time being, but will be public on the web very soon!
+The code for this work may be found in the **static** and **templates** directories, though the Brython portion of the code is being stored in a S3 bucket.

 ## Moving Forward